jszafran/sqlcommatize/README.md

 `SQL Commatizer` does the tedious work for you.

-## How it works?
+## How does it work?
 `SQL Commatizer` is a command-line tool that:
 * Reads the content of your clipboard
 * Adds commas (and optionally single quotes) to records
 * Pastes processed records back to clipboard

-It was written in Golang and compiles to a single binary file.
+It is written in Golang and compiles to a single binary file.
-It's available for various operating systems: Linux, MacOS, Windows.
+Multiplatform support (Linux, MacOS, Windows) is achieved thanks to `golang.design/x/clipboard` module.

 ## Usage

+Command
 ```
 ./sql_commatize --help
 ```